yannbf/ytapi/README.md

 # ytapi

-Simple javascript framework for youtube api integration.
+A javascript framework for youtube api integration.
 ===============

 A simple javascript wrapper for the Youtube Data API v3.